rohansanjay/reading/Biographies/Tuesdays_With_Morrie.md

     - You can't get this from money, fame, work, etc.
 - There is no experience like having children
   - Complete responsibility for another human being - learn how to love and bond in the deepest way

+### 15. The Sixth Tuesday We Talk About Emotions

+- Detach yourself from experience
+  - Let the experience penetrate you fully so that you can leave it
+    - When you do this, you learn what each emotion is and can recognize them
+  - Ex: When you are lonely, you cry and let go.
+Feel it completely.
+And then put it aside and experience other emotions—detach.
+You are no longer afraid of it.

+### 16. The Professor, Part Two

+- People want you to notice that they are there
+- People want to feel that they matter

+### 17. The Seventh Tuesday We Talk About the Fear of Aging

+- Embrace again—as you grow, you learn more
+- If you've found meaning in your life, you don't want to go back.
+You want to go forward.
+- You can find good in any phase of your life

+### 18. The Eighth Tuesday We Talk About Money

+- "More is good" is delusional
+- Giving gives you satisfaction
+  - You get respect by offering something you have

+*Give people your time*

+### 19. The Ninth Tuesday We Talk About How Love Goes On

+- Be fully present—*with* the person you are actually with
+  -  A lot of people will fake their way back in the moment by re-entering once you are done talking

+*Give people your attention*

+### 20. The Tenth Tuesday We About Marriage

+- You need to know yourself before you can know others
+- Rules about marriage
+  - If you don't respect your partner, you will have a lot of trouble
+  - If you don't know how to compromise, you will have a lot of trouble
+  - If you can't talk openly about what goes on between you, you will have a lot of trouble
+  - If you don't have a common set of values if life, you will have a lot of trouble
+    - The most important: the belief in the importance of your marriage

+### 21. The Eleventh Tuesday We About Our Culture

+- People are only mean when they feel threatened
+- Every society has it's own problems, so create your own culture

+*Invest in people*